AURA-99999999999/Major-Project/INTEGRATION.md

 2. **Check Frontend:**
    - Open `http://localhost:3000`
-   - You should see the DeciBel home page
+   - You should see the Aura home page

 3. **Test Search:**
    - Type a song name in the search bar